-1 You must complete at least three additional forms:

-- Form DV-110, Temporary Restraining Order (only items 1, 2 and 3) - Form DV-109, Notice of Court Hearing (only items 1 and 2) - Form CLETS-001, Confidential CLETS Information - If you are asking for child custody and visitation orders, you must complete form DV-105, Request for Child Custody and Visitation Orders, and form DV-140, Child Custody and Visitation Order.

-2 Turn in your completed forms to the court.
-Find out when your forms will be ready for pick up.

-Once you get your forms back from the court, have someone "serve" a copy of all forms on the person in 2.
+- 1 You must complete at least three additional forms: - Form DV-110, Temporary Restraining Order (only items 1, 2 and 3) - Form DV-109, Notice of Court Hearing (only items 1 and 2) - Form CLETS-001, Confidential Information for Law Enforcement - If you are asking for child custody and visitation orders, you must complete form DV-105, Request for Child Custody and Visitation Orders, and form DV-140, Child Custody and Visitation Order. - 2 Turn in your completed forms to the court.
+Find out when your forms will be ready for you. - 3 Once you get your forms back from the court, have someone "serve" a copy of all forms on the person in 2.
 The sheriff or marshal can do this for free.
-Learn more about how to "serve" your papers and prepare for your court date: https://selfhelp.courts.ca.gov/sheriff-serves-your-request-restraining-order.

-If you are asking for child support, spousal support, or lawyer's fees, you must also complete form FL-150, Income and Expense Declaration.
+See form SER-001, Request for Sheriff to Serve Court Papers.
+Learn more about service at https://selfhelp.courts.ca.gov/sheriff-serves-your-request-restraining-order. - 4 If you are asking for child support or spousal support you must also complete form FL-150, Income and Expense Declaration.
 If you are only asking for child support, you may be eligible to fill out a simpler form, FL-155.
 Read form DV-570 to see if you are eligible.
 Turn in your completed form to the court before your court date.
 You must also have someone mail or personally deliver a copy to the person in (2).

+Request for Domestic Violence Restraining Order

+(Domestic Violence Prevention)

-DV-101 Description of Abuse Case Number:
+Description of Abuse

-1) ched to DV-100, Request for Domestic Viole nce Restraining Order .
+This form is attached to DV-100, Request for Domestic Violence Restraining Order.

-\bigcirc
+1) Name of person asking for protection:

-$\tilde{\sim}$ you want protection from:
+2 Name of person you want protection from:

-\mathcal{I} to you or your children.
+3 Describe abuse to you or your children.

 a.
-Date of abuse
+Date of abuse:

 b.
-Who was then re?
+Who was there?

-Describe how the person in (2) abused you or your children en:
+Describe how the person in (2) abused you or your children:

-1

 d.
-Describe any use or threatened use of guns or other weapo ons:
+Describe any use or threatened use of guns or other weapons:

 e.
-Describe any iniuries

-c.
-Describe any injuries.
+Describe any injuries:

-If yes, did the The Emergen e or other law enforcement come? by give you or the person in 2 an Emergence cy Protective Order protects by of the Emergency Protective Order if you have by Protective Order? \Box Yes \Box No \Box he person in 2 I don't know
+f.
+Did the police or other law enforcement come?
+No Yes If yes, did they give you or the person in an Emergency Protective Order?
+Yes No The Emergency Protective Order protects You The person in Attach a copy of the Emergency Protective Order if you have one. ☐ I don't know

-,,,,,,,,

-(4) De escribe abuse to you or your children. \bigcirc Has the person in 2 abused you (or your children) other times? a.
-Date of abuse: Who was there? c.
-Describe how the person in (2) abused you or your children: d.
+D escribe abuse to you or your children.
+H as the person in 2) abused you (or your children) other times? a.
+Date of abuse: b.
+Who was there? c.
+Describe how the person in 2) abused you or your children: a.
 Describe any use or threatened use of guns or other weapons: e.
 Describe any injuries: f.
-Did the police or other law enforcement come? \Box No \Box Yes If yes, did they give you or the person in (2) an Emergency Protective Order? \Box Yes \Box No \Box I don't know The Emergency Protective Order protects 🗌 You 🗌 The person in 2 (5) De Attach a copy of the Emergency Protective Order if you have one. escribe abuse to you or your children.
-0 Check here if you need more space.
-Attach a sheet of paper and write "DV-101-Description of Abuse" for a title.
+Did the police or other law enforcement come?
+No Yes If yes, did they give you or the person in 2 an Emergency Protective Order?
+Yes No I don't known that they give you or the person in 1 don't known that they give you or the person in 2 an Emergency Protective Order?
+The Emergency Protective Order protects You The person in D escribe abuse to you or your children.